Quick Summary

 How Wilderness Therapy Benefits Men

 Sacred Journey Recovery is committed to guiding men through the transformative process of overcoming substance abuse as well as its co-occurring disorders.
-We provide a safe and structured environment that brings men out of their comfort zone and eliminates distractions so they can heal physically, mentally, emotionally, and spiritually.
+We provide a safe, structured environment that helps men step out of their comfort zones and eliminates distractions so they can heal physically, mentally, emotionally, and spiritually.

 Here, they can unpack their past, confront their pain, and rediscover their identity outside of addiction.
-Through survival and group challenges, men can rebuild their self-worth and find their confidence again.
+Through survival and group challenges, men can rebuild their self-worth and regain their confidence.

 Wilderness therapy not only teaches men emotional regulation but also important skills that they can apply to their current battle with substance abuse.
-Whether you are rock climbing, stepping into the wind tunnel for indoor skydiving, rappelling, engaging in wolf therapy, camping, or hiking, each activity will help you gain access to a part of yourself that you have lost through the destruction of addiction.
+Whether you are rock climbing, stepping into an indoor wind tunnel for indoor skydiving, rappelling, engaging in wolf therapy, camping, or hiking, each activity can help you reconnect with a part of yourself that addiction has destroyed.

 Why Choose Sacred Journey Recovery

 Each week at Sacred Journey Recovery is centered around an experience designed to push you out of your comfort zone while providing the support you need to grow and realize your own strength.
-Our therapists and counselors provide support so men could unwind the knots of past addictions through the lens of their experiences in the wilderness.
+Our therapists and counselors provide support so men can unwind the knots of past addictions through the lens of their experiential therapy.

-Here, we don’t just talk about coping mechanisms—men get to apply them in real-time as they overcome the obstacles of nature itself.
+Here, we don’t just talk about coping mechanisms; men get to apply them in real time as they overcome the obstacles of nature itself.
 The resilience you build here will empower you as you navigate life without drugs and alcohol.
-We believe it is beneficial to teach kinesthetically as well as intellectually.
+We believe it is beneficial to teach both kinesthetically and intellectually.
 Knowledge and understanding are helpful, but experience is king.

 Men-Only Focus